 Once there we were treated to a beautiful sunset.
 What a lovely spot right on the water!
 We were tired from the day and went to sleep just after sunset, tomorrow is another day.

-The next morning we woke up early when the sun came up.
-We opened the window and looked out.
+The next morning we woke up early as the sun rose.
+We opened the window and looked outside.
 Wow!
-It was so wonderful to wake up the first night in our trusted camper.
+How wonderful it was to wake up like that.
+The first night in our familiar camper immediately felt good.
 Seeing the sunrise from your bed, this is what we do it all for!

 We have forgotten all the setbacks of the past few weeks in one fell swoop.
-From here we can look forward again and enjoy.
-Enjoying the freedom and all the beautiful things that await us in the coming time.
+From here we can look ahead and enjoy again.
+Enjoying the freedom and all the wonderful things that await us in America in the coming year.

 Plan your vacation to America here